Facelift can improve the look of an entire face

 HAVE MORE QUESTIONS?

 Our skilled, double-board certified facial plastic and reconstructive surgeon Dr. Minton is available to discuss a facelift in greater detail during a consultation at our Savannah Facial Plastic Surgery offices in Savannah or Pooler.
+We serve clients from Savannah, Hilton Head and surrounding areas.
 Arrange your consultation by contacting us today.